Old German Baptist Brethren: Theology

-The theological position of the OGBB was largely established by Peter Nead and William J. Shoup, both prolific Brethren authors and preachers.
-Nead, in particular, was a schooled Lutheran who converted to the Brethren and brought a refined system of teaching to the fellowship.
-Today the writings of Alexander Mack, R. H. Miller, Peter Nead, and the collected essays of Samuel Kinsey, along with the collected articles of the group's monthly periodical, "The Vindicator", form their most important doctrinal writings.
-A lively series of devotional and doctrinal essays continue to appear in the Vindicator each month.
-Ex-member Michael Hari contributed two widely circulated books of essays titled Brethren Thinking and One Faith in recent years.
+The group's theology was largely shaped by Peter Nead and William J. Shoup, both Brethren authors and preachers; Nead, a trained Lutheran who converted to the Brethren, brought a systematic style of teaching.
+Its principal doctrinal writings include the works of Alexander Mack, R. H. Miller, and Nead, the essays of Samuel Kinsey, and articles from the monthly periodical The Vindicator, in which devotional and doctrinal essays still appear.
+The former member Michael Hari wrote two widely circulated books of essays, Brethren Thinking and One Faith.